Build your foundation in business

-There are eight core modules carefully designed for online learning.
+There are six core modules carefully designed for online learning, alongside four flexcore modules.
 Each module provides you with a solid grounding in business theory and practice.
 The emphasis is on applied learning, giving you a chance to test your understanding through case studies and simulations.
 Students are placed in diverse syndicate teams.
 These groups consist of students from a variety of cultural and industry backgrounds to ensure that you gain the widest possible perspective from the MBA experience and enhance your people skills.

 The online pre-study modules will ensure you have the basic knowledge and skills required for the start of the programme.
 You will complete these modules before commencing the programme.

 This primer module will introduce the basics of financial accounting, including how to interpret financial statements such as balance sheets, profit and loss, as well as cash flow.
 It will enable you to appreciate the usefulness and limitations of the information provided by these statements for evaluating the performance of a company.